ourcodingclub/ourcodingclub.github.io/_tutorials/popchange.md

   ungroup()  # get rid of the grouping
 ```

+# 3. Make a map of vertebrate population change in Europe
+{: #map}

 We are now all set to make our map!
 This is a simple map we will make using `ggplot2` - it doesn't have topography, or cities and roads.
 Instead, it presents a stylised view of European countries and focuses on where the different populations are located and how they have changed.
-{: #map}

 We are using the `viridis` package for the colour palette of the points.
 The `viridis` package contains four colour palettes, which are friendly to colour blind people and they look quite nice in general.